awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_first_project/Readme.md

 11. Add a variable named **AWS_ACCESS_KEY_ID**, and then specify your access key value.
 12. Add a variable named **AWS_SECRET_ACCESS_KEY**, and then specify your secret key value.

-**NOTE:** If you don't know how to set variables, see https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environments-cfg-softwaresettings.html.
+**Note:** If you don't know how to set variables, see [Environment properties and other software settings](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environments-cfg-softwaresettings.html).

 13. Once the variables are configured, you'll see the URL for accessing the application.